 Is there a right or wrong way to make a caipirinha?
-What type of sugar and ingredients should you use in your caipirinha?
+What ingredients and sugar for making caipirinha are the best to use in your drink?
 How can various types of sugar affect the flavor or the texture of your caipirinha?

 The right way to make a caipirinha is with white sugar, as this is how it is traditionally made.
 However, if you want to add a unique flavor or texture to your drink, there are other sugars you can use instead.
 With that said, white sugar is absolutely the way to go for an authentic caipirinha.

-In this guide, we will share with you the best sugars and how different types of sugars may make your drink taste different to you.
+In this guide, we will share with you the best sugar for making caipirinha and how different types of sugars may make your drink taste different to you.
 We will also cover the basics of how to make caipirinha and how it might compare to other related drinks.